** We invite anyone interested in trying to curl to attend our OPEN HOUSE, targeting junior players. Open House to be held October 5th, from 4-6 PM.

 How old do I have to be to register as a junior?

-The target ages for this activity would be 9 - 18 (born in 2010 or later), however, some exceptions will be considered.
+The target ages for this activity would be 9 - 18 (born in 2010 or earlier), however, some exceptions will be considered.
 Please contact Kara if you would like more information.

 What if I don’t have enough people to make a team?